 - Community service interest and/or experience

 - Integrity, motivation, and personal ethics

-If we approve your application, you’ll interview with a member of the Adler School faculty.
+If we approve your application, you’ll interview with a member of Adler University's faculty.

 Acceptance of Admission